haragam22/devlens/README.md

 5. **Environment Setup Guidance:** Scans repo configs to generate 1-click Bash/PowerShell setup scripts.
 6. **Beginner Issue Matcher:** Identifies "Good First Issues" and flags if they are actively being worked on in other PRs.
 7. **DevLens Architect (Agentic Onboarding):** End-to-end contribution planner that graphs blast-radiuses and reads terminal outputs.
+8. **Personalized Feasibility Engine:** Repo gatekeeper and stateless User Profile context injection to ensure the AI speaks at the right skill level.

 ## How to Run the Project Locally